PotcFdk/youtube-sync/README.md

 Uses [youtube-dl](https://github.com/rg3/youtube-dl/) for interacting with YouTube.
 Usage help [here](#usage) (though, you should read all of that stuff below to know what's going on!).

+**/!\ This project is a WIP and it shouldn't be considered stable. /!\**
+In fact, [future changes](https://github.com/PotcFdk/youtube-sync/issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement) might change the way `youtube-sync` works, both internally and interface-wise.
+This README will always be kept up-to-date to reflect the current state of how everything works.

 ### What can this script do that youtube-dl can't?
 This script improves the management of a local copy of an entire YouTube channel.
 It will handle collisions, no-more-available videos and it will also keep a video's title up-to-date.